 Advertisements are a fact of life for many good websites.
 The economic reality of the Internet demands that websites need to make money to continue existing.
 Even educational sites, if they are not sponsored by colleges and universities, need to find ways to pay for their domain names and server space.
-At Knovation, we make every attempt to include only those sources that either have no ads, or at the very least, have control over inappropriate or obnoxious ads.
+Our Learning Resources Content Team makes every attempt to include only those sources that either have no ads, or at the very least, have control over inappropriate or obnoxious ads.
 A website that has no ads one day, however, might have them the next, as the site owner seeks ways to defer the costs of presenting valuable material.

-For more information on how Knovation Content Collection resources are selected, see our Content Criteria.
+For more information on how Learning Resources Content Collection resources are selected, see our Content Criteria.

 What You Can Do About Ads

 Fortunately, there are many Internet browsers and browser-based solutions that are free and at your disposal.
-Although Knovation neither owns nor endorses these software solutions, you may find them helpful:
+Although ACT neither owns nor endorses these software solutions, you may find them helpful: